Protecting spin squeezing from decoherence: Introduction

-In this work, by investigating the non-Markovian decoherence dynamics of an atomic ensemble prepared in spin squeezed states, we find that the stability and scalability of the spin squeezing are essentially determined by the feature of the energy spectrum of the total system formed by each atom and its local environment.
-Contrary to conventional wisdom, it is found that a sufficiently strong system-bath coupling may help to preserve spin squeezing.
-We propose testing this prediction on a trapped-ion platform.
+In this paper, by investigating the non-Markovian decoherence dynamics of an atomic ensemble prepared in spin squeezed states, we discover a mechanism to protect the spin squeezing from decoherence.
+It is found that the robustness of the spin squeezing is essentially determined by the feature of the energy spectrum of the total system formed by each atom and its local environment.
+Contrary to conventional wisdom, our findings reveal that, while stronger coupling is typically detrimental in Markovian settings, it may help to preserve spin squeezing in structured non-Markovian environments.
+We propose testing this prediction in a trapped-ion platform.
 Our work provides a universal mechanism for realizing stable and scalable spin squeezing, crucial for high-precision quantum metrology in realistic noisy environments.

+This paper is organized as follows.
+In Sec. \ref{s2}, we introduce the spin-squeezing parameter and briefly review the one- and two-axis twisted states.
+In Sec. \ref{s3}, we analyze the effects of dissipative environments beyond the Born-Markov approximation and demonstrate the bound-state mechanism that protects spin squeezing in the steady-state limit.
+In Sec. \ref{s4}, we discuss a possible implementation in a trapped-ion platform.
+Section \ref{s5} summarizes our main findings and conclusions.
+Additional technical details are provided in the Appendices.